labd/wagtailstreamforms/README.rst

 -  Form submissions are also listed by their form which you can filter by date and are ordered by newest first.
 -  Recaptcha can be added to a form.
 -  You can also add site wide regex validators fo use in regex fields.
+-  A form and it's fields can easily be copied to a new form.

 Documentation
 -------------